Accept a payment

 EventDescriptionAction

-payment_intent.failedSent when a customer attempted a payment, but the payment failed.Offer the customer another attempt to pay.
+checkout_session.expiredSent when a session expires due to the customer not attempting a payment.Offer the customer another attempt to pay.

 ❗️